This information is available as a Word Document or PDF Document

 Applying online

-You can apply for Adult Disability Payment online.
-You will need to create a Scottish government ‘my account’ if you don’t have one already.
+You can apply for Adult Disability Payment online here .
+You will need to create a Scottish Government ‘my account’ if you don’t already have one.

 Applying by phone and on paper

-You can apply for Adult Disability Payment over the phone by calling Social Security Scotland free on 0800 182 2222 (8am-6pm weekdays) to start your application.
-If your first language is not English, then you can request an interpreter to help.
+You can apply for Adult Disability Payment over the phone by calling Social Security Scotland free on 0800 182 2222 (8am-5pm weekdays) to start your application.
+If your first language is not English, you can ask for an interpreter to help.

-You will need to give the call handler your basic details as part 1 of the form will be completed over the phone.
-Social Security Scotland will then post you Part 2 of the form as a paper copy.
-As with online applications, you will have 56 days to complete and return this form.
+Part 1 of the form will be completed over the phone with your basic details, and Part 2 of the form will be posted to you.
+You have 56 days to complete and return the form.

 If you are a British Sign Language user, you can apply by contacting Social Security Scotland using the ContactScotland video relay.